patchyPythonPirate/MathCues/README.md

 Solving Project Euler problem sets

-This repository contains practice solutions for mathematical and computer science related problems found at projecteuler.net
+This repository contains practice solutions for mathematical and computer science related problems found at [projecteuler.net](https://projecteuler.net)

-<--If on GitHub-->
 The (attempted) solution files are not intended to be used as an easy cheat to gain rep on the site; it is purely for reference.
 Besides, just getting the answers for free takes the fun out of discovering it for